harryinet/gascounter-zigbee/README.md

 If I subtract the value 1.354 from the real BK-G4 value i get 54.410 m³.
 So the Homeassistant value is 20 m³ lower than the real value.
 * 20 m³ are 20.000 tiks delta.
 We had 1.354.000 tiks.
 * 1 m³ is about 10kWh.
-If i calculate 15 cent (take your values) per kWh ist is 20 x 10 x ,15 = 30 EUR
+If i calculate 15 cent (take your values) per kWh ist is 20 x 10 x ,15 = 30 EUR.
 The difference can be determined, but in my opinion it is negligible.

 ### Some Codeing